bvirxx/bLUe_PYSIDE/README.md

 * RawPy
 * PyWavelets

+Under Windows,  pywin32 is needed for multi-screen management.

 Binary packages containing all dependencies are available for Windows.
 Make sure to download the latest release.